Richard Edelson: Recognition

 Edelson is an elected fellow of both the American Society for Clinical Investigation and the Association of American Physicians.
-He is also recipient of the Society of Investigative Dermatology's Rothman Award for Career Contribution, the Castle and Connolly's National Physician of the Year award, the American Skin Association's National Mentorship Award, and the Dermatology Foundation's Discovery Award.
+He is also recipient of the Society of Investigative Dermatology's Rothman Award for Career Contribution, the Castle and Connolly's National Physician of the Year award, the American Skin Association's National Mentorship Award, and the Dermatology Foundation's Discovery Award and the International Society of Cutaneous Lymphoma Lifetime Achievement Award.
 Of the more than two thousand graduates of the NIH Physician Scientist Training Program, he was one of eight selected physician-scientists whose investigative careers were featured in an eight-hour audiobook, narrated by actor Alan Alda, released by Audible.Com in December 2020, as a tribute to pivotal federally funded scientifically-driven medical advances.